Updated on March 16, 2023

 Garlic as a Pesticide

 Garlic has the ability to kill some insect species, although it functions better as a repellent.
-The sulphur and allicin found in garlic interfere with the sensory receptors of many insects.
+The sulfur and allicin found in garlic interfere with the sensory receptors of many insects.
+In fact, the Environmental Protection Agency (EPA) classifies garlic as a biochemical pesticide.

-As an added benefit, sulphur can also be an effective fungicide, protecting against powdery mildew and several forms of leaf blight and fungal infections.
+As an added benefit, sulfur can also be an effective fungicide, protecting against powdery mildew and several forms of leaf blight and fungal infections.

 It will also kill army worms, carrot flies, codling moths, fungus gnats, Japanese beetles, nematodes, and root maggots when used as a ground treatment.